Coaching

 Jim Rembach, President of CX Media

 In his book, It’s the Manager, Chief Scientist of Workplace and Well-Being, Jim Harter, shares that our brains are hardwired to critique others.
-And traditional contact center coaching programs reflect these instincts; they’re designed to rate employees and to “correct” their weaknesses.
+And traditional call center coaching programs reflect these instincts; they’re designed to rate employees and to “correct” their weaknesses.

 While we may be wired to give criticism, we aren’t wired to receive it.
 The approach to correct weaknesses often fails to actually improve performance – just 21% of employees strongly agree that their performance is managed in a way that motivates them to do outstanding work